kroy-the-rabbit/certbot-he-hook/README.md

 The authentication routine performs the following steps:

 * Login to HE
-* Retrieve the "Hosted Zone ID" provided in the HE_ZONE variable
+* Retrieve the "Hosted Zone ID" provided by certbot
 * Create the TXT record used for DNS validation by certbot
 * Sleep for the time provided in HE_PROPAGATION_SECONDS, or 30 seconds if undefined, in order to ensure the record creation has propagated
 * Retrieve the "Hosted Record ID" of the newly created record